 Durga Puja is celebrated in two different ways in Odisha.
-In Shakti pithas, the Durga Puja is observed with proper rituals for 10 to 16 days known as Sodasa Upachara, which starts from 7 days earlier to Mahalaya called as Mulastami and ends on Dussehra.
+In Shakti pithas, the Durga Puja is observed with proper rituals for 10 to 16 days known as Sodasa Upachara, which starts 7 days earlier to Mahalaya called Mulastami and ends on Dussehra.
 Goddess Durga is also worshipped by devotees in different pandals across the state.
-The pandals are decorated with beautiful decorative.
+The pandals are decorated with beautiful decorations.

 Decked with exquisite pandals and beautiful light decorations, the Millennium City of Cuttack is all set to host the grandest festival of the season – Durga Puja.

 While artisans are busy completing the welcome arches, decorators have decked up every corner of the city with impressive lighting arrangements, thereby adding sparkle to the festivity.
-Organisers have spent a huge amount of money on innovative light works using LED lights.
+Organizers have spent a huge amount of money on innovative lightworks using LED lights.

-Larger than life figures of Ravana, and other demons, are burnt on cold dark nights, with fireworks lighting up the sky, known as Ravan Podi on the day of Vijaya Dasami.
-Ravan Podi was started in the late 1980s by the Sahid Nagar Durga Puja Committee, and since when, more than 30 ravana podi have been organised by different puja pendals in Bhubaneswar and Cuttack.
+Larger-than-life figures of Ravana, and other demons, are burnt on cold dark nights, with fireworks lighting up the sky, known as Ravan Podi on the day of Vijaya Dasami.
+Ravan Podi was started in the late 1980s by the Sahid Nagar Durga Puja Committee, and since then, more than 30 Ravana Podi have been organized by different puja pandals in Bhubaneswar and Cuttack.

-The largest Pujas held in Odisha’s Bhubaneswar, Cuttack, Balasore, Sambalpur and Rourkela cities.
+The largest Pujas are held in Odisha’s Bhubaneswar, Cuttack, Balasore, Sambalpur, and Rourkela cities.